saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 }
 ```

-THen, after we define a logger in Python, we can use it in Rust:
+Then, after we define a logger in Python, we can use it in Rust:

 ```python
 >>> import logging